 wrangler generate projectname https://github.com/optimizely/cloudflare-worker-template

 wrangler.toml.
-If you do not know the account ID, just do
+If you do not know the account ID, type in

 - Install node nodules.